SaraCandela/learn-spanish/README.md

 Code institute mentor Adegbenga Adeye was consulted, he helped on the buttons functions.

-Google is the primary spot consulted for alternative coding and general inspiration including [Stack Overlow](https://stackoverflow.com/) and [W3C schools](https://www.w3schools.com/).
+Google is the primary spot consulted for alternative coding and general inspiration, including [Stack Overlow](https://stackoverflow.com/) and [W3C schools](https://www.w3schools.com/).

-Youtube was used as consultation as well as inspiration from other quizes.
+Youtube was used as consultation as well as inspiration from other quizzes.

 ### Content